HELLP Syndrome: Symptoms, Treatment, and Prevention

 - H- hemolysis (the breakdown of red blood cells)

 - LP- low platelets counts (platelets help the blood clot)

 It is often assumed that HELLP Syndrome will always occur in connection with preeclampsia, but there are times when the symptoms of HELLP will occur without a diagnosis of preeclampsia being made.
 About 4-12% of women with diagnosed preeclampsia will develop HELLP syndrome.
-Unfortunately since the symptoms of HELLP syndrome may be the first sign of preeclampsia, this is what can often lead to a misdiagnoses.
-The symptoms of HELLP may cause misdiagnoses of other conditions such as hepatitis, gallbladder disease, or idiopathic/thrombotic thrombocytopenic purpura (ITP, which is a bleeding disorder.)
+Unfortunately, since the symptoms of HELLP syndrome may be the first sign of preeclampsia, this is what can often lead to a misdiagnosis.
+The symptoms of HELLP may cause misdiagnoses of other conditions such as hepatitis, gallbladder disease, or idiopathic/thrombotic thrombocytopenic purpura (ITP), which is a bleeding disorder.

 The most common symptoms of HELLP syndrome include:

-- Nausea and vomiting that continue to get worse (this may also feel like a serious case of the flu.)
+- Nausea and vomiting that continues to get worse–(This may also feel like a serious case of the flu).

 - Upper right abdominal pain or tenderness

 - Fatigue or malaise